transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 Because the HSM implementation currently only supports HSMs that implement the PKCS #11 standard, you cannot modify the `bccsp.default`  that is set to `PKCS11`.
 {: note}

-When the node is deployed, a private key for the provided node enroll id and secret is generated by the HSM and stored securely in the appliance.
+When the node is deployed, a private key for the specified node enroll id and secret is generated by the HSM and stored securely in the appliance.